 Note: Mulligan's Eagle consumes Scoring Files - merging the contents of a file into its database, then deleting the file.
-Deletion of the Scoring file from the Dropbox or iCloud storage where it was stored makes it inaccessible to all the computers and devices using that storage.
+Deletion of the Scoring file from the Dropbox or iCloud storage also therefore removes it from all the computers and devices using that storage.
 If new scoring results subsequently arrive from a remote device, another Scoring File can be produced that may later require importing.